tushargoyal9990/CNN-Extended-Comparative-Study-Ensemble-Project/README.md

 # COMPARATIVE STUDY & ENSEMBLE OF VARIOUS CONVOLUTIONAL NEURAL NETWORKS ON CIFAR-10

+(Note: This project is an extension of https://github.com/tushargoyal9990/CNN-Comparative-Study-Project)

 Abstract - Image classification plays an important role in the field of computer-vision and there has been extensive research to develop state-of-the-art neural networks.
 This paper aims to study some CNNs, inspired by some highly popular state-of-the-art CNNs, designed from scratch specifically for the Cifar-10 dataset and present a comparison between them.
 The paper also provides a new model based on ensembling of the models developed in the paper to classify Cifar-10 images.

 Keywords - Convolutional Neural Networks, Data Augmentation, Sequential Network, Residual Network, Squeeze Network, Depthwise Convolutional Network, Ensembling.